-If a DUI defense attorney can raise a reasonable doubt as to the defendant’s guilt, the entire case could be dropped.3
+If a DUI defense attorney can raise a reasonable doubt as to your guilt, the entire case could be dropped.3

 Does a DUI ruin your life?

-Getting a drunk driving or drugged driving conviction – especially a subsequent DUI – can have a profound impact on the defendant’s life:
+Getting a drunk driving or drugged driving conviction in California – especially a subsequent DUI – can have a profound impact on your life:

-- Serving jail may cause defendants to lose their job since they cannot report to work.
+- Serving jail may cause you to lose your job since you cannot report to work.

-- Even if there is no jail, DUIs look bad on background checks and may cause potential employers or landlords to disqualify the defendant;
+- Even if there is no jail, DUIs look bad on background checks and may cause potential employers or landlords to disqualify you;

-- The license suspension alone could cause defendants to lose their jobs if they cannot otherwise get to work.
-And commercial drivers may lose their entire livelihoods without a CDL.
+- The license suspension alone could cause you to lose your job if you cannot otherwise get to work.
+Commercial drivers may lose their entire livelihoods without a CDL.

 - See, for example, 36 CFR § 4.23 & § 1.3